Today I’m asking if there is plastic in your tea?

 First, is there anything better than a nice cup of tea?
 Even the very word itself is soothing and comforting – like a hug when you need one most.
 A steaming hot mug of tea is the first thing I reach for in the morning.
 And quite often a herbal tea is one of the things I reach for last thing at night.
-I measure my days based on my tea consumption – a good day if I’ve had plenty cups, and a bad day if tea has been in scarce supply.
+I measure my days based on my tea consumption.
+A good day if I’ve had plenty of cups, and a bad day if tea has been in scarce supply.
 In short, there are few things I love more than tea.

 Let that sink in a moment – there is plastic in the teabag.

 You might be wondering why there is a need for plastic to be found in teabags?
-Well, plastic (polypropylene to be exact) is apparently added to the paper teabag to help heat seal them during manufacture so they don’t come open in the box, or in your cup.
-It also means though that these tea bags aren’t 100% biodegradable, which is a bit of problem in that those tea bags you are composting are leaving bits of microplastic in the soil.
+Well, plastic (polypropylene to be exact) is apparently added to the paper teabag to help heat seal them during manufacture.
+This is so the teabags don’t come open in the box, or in your cup.
+It also means though that these tea bags aren’t 100% biodegradable.
+This is a problem in that those tea bags you are composting are leaving bits of microplastic in the soil.